- Dr Thomas Molony

 BA Hons (Stirling); MSc (Edinburgh); PhD (Edinburgh)

 After a period teaching at a secondary school in Kilimanjaro, Tanzania, Tom studied History at the University of Stirling, Scotland, with courses concentrating on pre-colonial, colonial and post-colonial central and east Africa.
 He then moved to Edinburgh and completed the MSc in African Studies at CAS, with a dissertation on women in the informal sector in South Pare; the area of Kilimanjaro where he taught in the mid-90s.
 Tom then worked on African enterprise development at UNCTAD, Geneva, before undertaking his PhD, also at CAS.
 His doctoral thesis, 'Food, Carvings and Shelter: the adoption and appropriation of information and communication technologies in Tanzanian micro and small enterprises', is said to be the earliest academic study of the effect of mobile phones and the internet on business in an African economy, and is listed in the GSMA Development Fund’s Top 20 Research on Economic and Social Impacts of Mobile Phones in Developing Countries.
 Some of the findings from this study were written up during a postdoctoral fellowship ('Information and Communication Technology in the African Market'), held jointly at the Centre of African Studies and the Institute for the Study of Science, Technology & Innovation.
 All his funding at CAS was supported by the ESRC, as was his post as advisor on ICT in developing countries at the Parliamentary Office of Science and Technology, Westminster.
 Tom then moved to GAES at the University of the Witwatersrand, Johannesburg, where he was a postdoctoral fellow working on 'ICT, Livelihoods and the Millennium Development Goals: Evidence from Africa'.
-Tom has served as a long-term election observer with The Carter Center for the 2008 presidential elections in Ghana, as a short-term observer for the European Union Election Observation Mission to Malawi in 2009, for the Carter Center's 2013 election observation mission in Kenya, as a long-term observer for the European Union's 2014 Election Observation Mission to Malawi and, more recently, for the EU's 2015 Election Observation Mission to Tanzania.
+Tom has served as a long-term election observer with The Carter Center for the 2008 presidential elections in Ghana, as a short-term observer for the European Union Election Observation Mission to Malawi in 2009, for the Carter Center's 2013 election observation mission in Kenya, as a long-term observer for the European Union's 2014 Election Observation Mission to Malawi, the EU's 2015 Election Observation Mission to Tanzania and, most recently, for the EU's 2017 mission to Kenya.
 He is Principal Investigator of the British Library-funded Protecting the Archive of the Presbyterian Church of East Africa project.
 He is also Principal Investigator on the ESRC-DFID-funded Social Media and Security in Africa (SMS Africa).

 Tom's Edinburgh Research Explorer listing can be accessed here: http://www.research.ed.ac.uk/portal/en/persons/thomas-molony(80d7a122-14cd-4124-90e3-d3efc6ee1eb2).html